The 2025 Ultimate Guide to Red Light Therapy for Pain

 Reduces Pain and Inflammation

-In a study, seven patients with bilateral Achilles tendonitis were exposed to red light therapy.
-After being exposed, it was found that red light therapy reduced inflammation and pain in all 14 tendons.
-They concluded that red light therapy has a potential role in the management of inflammatory conditions.
+A study of seven patients with bilateral Achilles tendonitis found that red light therapy reduced inflammation and pain in all 14 tendons.
+The findings suggest that red light therapy may be beneficial for managing inflammatory conditions.

 Mends Sun-Damage

-A study in PubMed treated thirty-six patients with sun-damaged skin with red/infrared LEDs.
-These LEDs had a combined 633 nanometers and 830 nanometers and were exposed to the subjects nine times over five weeks.
-They found the skin to have significant improvements in wrinkles, smoothness, softness, and firmness.
-This study showed the effects red light therapy has on the skin.
+A study in PubMed treated thirty-six patients with sun-damaged skin using red/infrared LEDs over five weeks.
+The results showed significant improvements in wrinkles, smoothness, softness, and firmness.

 Improves Joint Health